Nancy Reagan: Her husband's protector

 Reagan assumed the role of unofficial "protector" for her husband after the attempted assassination of him in 1981.
-On March 30 of that year, President Reagan and three others were shot by the attempted assassin 25-year old John Hinckley, Jr as they left the Washington Hilton hotel.
+On March 30 of that year, President Reagan and three others were shot by the attempted assassin 25-year old John Hinckley Jr as they left the Washington Hilton hotel.
 Nancy was alerted and arrived at George Washington University Hospital, where the President was hospitalized.
 She recalled having seen "emergency rooms before, but I had never seen one like this – with my husband in it."
 She was escorted into a waiting room, and when granted access to see her husband, he quipped to her, "Honey, I forgot to duck", borrowing the defeated boxer Jack Dempsey's jest to his wife.

-An early example of the first lady's protective nature occurred when Senator Strom Thurmond entered the President's hospital room that day in March, passing the Secret Service detail by claiming he was the President's "close friend", presumably to acquire media attention.
-Nancy was outraged and demanded he leave.
+An early example of the first lady's protective nature occurred when Senator Strom Thurmond entered the president's hospital room that day in March, passing the Secret Service detail by claiming he was the President's "close friend", presumably to acquire media attention.
+Nancy was outraged and demanded that he leave.
 While the President recuperated in the hospital, the first lady slept with one of his shirts to be comforted by the scent.
 When Ronald Reagan was released from the hospital on April 12, she escorted him back to the White House.

 Press accounts framed Reagan as her husband's "chief protector", an extension of their general initial framing of her as a helpmate and a Cold War domestic ideal.
-As it happened, the day after her husband was shot, Reagan fell off a chair while trying to take down a picture to bring to him in the hospital; she suffered several broken ribs, but was determined to not reveal it publicly.
+As it happened, the day after her husband was shot, she fell off a chair while trying to take down a picture to bring to him in the hospital; she suffered several broken ribs, but was determined to not reveal it publicly.